-RACHEL BERRY is a third year journalism and professional writing major with minors in political science and interactive media studies.
-She plans to graduate in May 2020 and pursue a career as a journalist.
+Rachel Berry is a third-year journalism and professional writing major with minors in political science and interactive media studies.
+She plans to graduate from Miami University in May 2020.
+Rachel loves writing of any kind, and on campus, she is involved with The Miami Student and Cru.
+She also works at the Confucius Institute and Global Initiatives office at Miami.